tigerabrodi/all-my-notes/PROJECT_IDEAS_TYPESCRIPT.md

 - Landing page with my top 3 naruto characters and their lessons.

-- Implement the youtube home screen, hovering over the videos should allow you to see the videos.

 - A site with my top 10 naruto soundtracks, this can be done by copying the spotify UI.
 We should also make sure it is responsive for mobile.

 ---